 What do I do if my client takes medications when I am not there?

-Your client may have a unique situation so make sure to check in with your Team Leader and/or Case Facilitator with questions.
-Here are some general guidelines.
+Your client may have a unique situation so make sure to check in with your supervisor if you have questions.

 The only time you are not responsible for a client’s medications is when he/she has signed a Medication Declination Form.
 Very few clients have this, but it states the client will completely manage their own medications.
 You can still remind or encourage your client to take medications on time, but Compass is not responsible for any part of his/her medication routine.